 We bust out the CleanWell.
 CleanWell is a line of products that is all natural and antibacterial!
 No Triclosan or alcohol!
 CleanWell products use a patented blend of essential oils to kill 99.99% of bacteria.
 I discovered CleanWell during the swine flu, when my illness paranoia reached new heights, and I wanted to find a natural-ish hand sanitizer.

-large and mini purse-size ones), hand wipes, and foam soaps.
+I have used CleanWell hand sprays (they sell large and mini purse-size ones), hand wipes, and foam soaps.
 After a trip to the park or church, I use the hand spray for my hands and the hand wipes on my kids' hands.
 The wipes aren't the cheapest, so we use them judiciously.
 I use the foam soap at home.
 The foaming soap tends to dry my hands out, so I use it only after handling raw meat and eggs in the kitchen or when there is a nasty stomach bug going around at my house.

 Now you can also find CleanWell technology in Seventh Generation products as well.
 I use their disinfecting cleaner in the bathroom when a stomach bug is going around or when an unfortunate potty incident occurs.
 You can buy CleanWell products in Whole Foods, Target (the Seventh Generation cleaners), and online at Amazon.
 One thing you should know -- CleanWell products have a strong thyme smell.
 The smell doesn't bother me, my husband, or my kids.
 But you'll want to smell the scent before you buy a whole bunch.